Fred Gardiner: Later life

 Gardiner had retired from the Metro Chairmanship because of his ill health, particularly arthritis.
 He underwent surgery for his conditions in 1962.
 In 1967, he suffered as stroke, which caused slurring of his speech and problems with memory retention.
 He received an artificial hip in 1971, however the operation was not a success.
 Gardiner had to use a wheelchair for mobility.
 Then, Gardiner became less involved in business and had no directorships by 1975.
 He retired as partner from his law practice, although he kept an honorary title and small office.

 After 18 months of illness related to a stroke and arthritis, Gardiner died on August 21, 1983.
 Gardiner was praised by past and present political colleagues.
-Phil Givens considered Gardiner the "catalyst for it all, the transition that transformed Metro into one of the great cities of the world."
+Philip Givens considered Gardiner the "catalyst for it all, the transition that transformed Metro into one of the great cities of the world."
 Allan Lamport praised him for his ability to put in long hours on the job.
 Paul Godfrey considered Gardiner his idol, admiring his ability to "solve political problems and bring people together".
 Bill Davis praised Gardiner for his "remarkable contributions and selfless service."
 Art Eggleton said that "a towering giant" was lost from the political scene.
 Gardiner is buried at Mount Pleasant Cemetery in Toronto, Ontario.

 The opening day of the fifty-ninth year of The Empire Club of Canada was designated "Frederick G. Gardiner Day" in honour of a life member of the club, who announced his retirement as Chairman of the Municipality of Metro Toronto.

 Gardiner's services to the community in the field of politics and other areas of civic welfare were recognized by the University of Toronto, when he was granted the degree of Doctor of Laws honoris causa.

-Famous quotes

-Gardiner was well-practiced as a speechmaker for the Conservatives, in his summations as a lawyer, and in Metro Toronto business.
-He often expressed his beliefs in turns of phrases: